sourcegraph/deploy-sourcegraph/docs/install.md

    watch kubectl get pods -o wide
    ```

-1. Once the deployment completes, verify Sourcegraph is running by temporarily making the frontend port accessible:
+1. <a name="port-forward"></a>Once the deployment completes, verify Sourcegraph is running by temporarily making the frontend port accessible:

    kubectl 1.9.x: